marialymperaiou/BiasBeware/README.md

 Can a system **maintain fair recommendations under manipulated descriptions**?

 In **Subtask B**, participants are given recommendation settings with competing products where one or more descriptions may have been attacked using cognitive-bias cues.
-The original pre-attack ranking is provided, and the objective is to reduce unfair rank shifts caused by manipulated language.
+The model which participants are required to run as recommender is Qwen3-0.6B, which can be run in any available system (Google Colab or Kaggle GPUs).
+The recommendation code will also be provided.
+Moreover, the original pre-attack ranking is provided, and the objective is to reduce unfair rank shifts caused by manipulated language.

 This is a **robustness** task: a successful system should:
 - detect or neutralize the effect of biased product descriptions,